 As The New York Times pointed out in its May 20, 1985 edition: 'Arata Isozaki is at once a great eminence of Japanese architecture and a source of some of its freshest thinking.
 And all sides of Mr. Isozaki are visible in the Palladium'.

 The large orthogonal grid presented a certain thickness, in the form of illuminated and stacked boxes, framing the central dance floor and adapting a series of higher levels for the meeting and rest of the visitors.
-As the result of the refurbishment, the new and the old contrast dramatically, without losing their beauty and integrity, even enhancing their spatial and ornamental qualities to form a provocative and exciting whole.
-Among its varied corners, the space included incredible works by artists such as Jean-Michel Basquiat, Kenny Scharf, Keith Haring and Francesco Clemente.
+As a result of the refurbishment, the new and the old contrast dramatically, without losing their beauty and integrity, even enhancing their spatial and ornamental qualities to form a provocative and exciting whole.
+Among its varied corners, the space included incredible works by artists such as Jean-Michel Basquiat, Kenny Scharf, Keith Haring, and Francesco Clemente.